-502.10.
-Office Investigations and Enforcement
+502.9.
+Investigations and Enforcement

-502.10-1.
-Office Investigations Any individual or entity aggrieved by a perceived act of noncompliance with this law, a compliance agreement, or any standard operating procedure issued pursuant to this law, who wishes to complain shall file a written complaint with the Office.
-A complaint shall provide such information that will reasonably enable the Office to understand the general nature of the complaint and carry out an investigation.
-Wherever possible, the complainant shall provide the Office with evidence of any discriminatory practices, alleged misconduct or other noncompliance.
+- 502.9-1.
+Complaints.
+An individual or entity may file a written complaint with the Indian Preference Office if aggrieved by an act of non-compliance with: - (a) this law; - (b) a compliance agreement; and/or - (c) any standard operating procedure issued pursuant to this law. - 502.9-2.
+Contents of the Complaint.
+A complaint shall include information that will reasonably enable the Indian Preference Office to understand the general nature of the complaint and carry out an investigation, such as evidence of any discriminatory practices, alleged misconduct, or other non-compliance.